 LISD operates special education classrooms in local districts including classrooms for students with physical or other health impairments and hearing impairments in Madison; and classrooms for students with cognitive impairments in Tecumseh and Adrian.
-Madison students attended these programs during the 2015-16 school year.
+Five (5) students from Madison School District attended these programs during the 2016-17 school year.